alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

       - Click "Create"
     - Click on the username in the users list in the Azure Active Directory
     - Click the "Reset password" icon to generate a temporary password
     - Use this password to log into https://portal.azure.com as the user `admin@customdomain`.
-You will either need to log out of your existing account or open an incognitio/private browsing window.
+You will either need to log out of your existing account or open an incognito/private browsing window.
     - When prompted to change your password on first login:
-      - Create a strong password for this user.
-      - Create a secret named `shm-aadadmin-password` in the KeyVault under the `RG_DSG_SECRETS` resource group in the management subscription.
+      - Look in the KeyVault under the `RG_DSG_SECRETS` resource group in the management subscription.
+      - There should be a secret there called `shm-aad-admin-password`
-      - Set the value of this secret to the password you just generated.
+      - Use this as the new password
+      - If Microsoft tries to get you to associate a phone number with the account, you can safely ignore this and close the browser window.
-    - Once you have set your password and logged in you can administrate the Azure Active Directory with this user by selecting `Azure Active Directory` in the left hand sidebar
+    - Once you have set your password and logged in you can administer the Azure Active Directory with this user by selecting `Azure Active Directory` in the left hand sidebar
 4. Navigate to `Users` and add new admin users, setting their names to `Admin - Firstname Lastname` and their usernames to `admin.firstname.lastname@customdomain`, using the custom domain you set up in the earlier step.
 4. Let Azure set their passwords.
 They can reset these later.
 5. In the user list on the Azure Active Directory, for each of the new admin users: